microbuilder/IntroToBLE/nRF51822/README.md

 - [Coreutils for Windows 5.3.0*](http://gnuwin32.sourceforge.net/packages/coreutils.htm)
 - [Make for Windows 3.81*](http://gnuwin32.sourceforge.net/packages/make.htm)

+*IMPORTANT NOTE*: When installing 'GNU Tools for ARM Embedded Processors', be sure to install the toolchain in a folder *that doesn't contain any spaces or special characters*.
+This is important to avoid problems with the makefiles and compilation process.
+For example, you might want to consider installing everything in 'C:\ARM\4.8_2013q4'.

 *You can also try a package like [mingw](http://www.mingw.org/) to provide the required build tools on Windows.

 Adding GNU Build Tools to %PATH%